 This February we had a momentary glimpse of spring and it was too tempting to ignore.
 An early morning dash after clearing the frost off the windscreen, saw me heading up Kinder Scout from Edale as the sun started to warm the day; I would like to say ahead of the crowds, but there were few about.
 I passed four people and saw only another six in the distance all day, and when, in the early afternoon, I reached a point from where I could scan the moor there wasn’t a soul to be seen.

 Kinder Scout at the southern end of The Dark Peak is unique, a plateau of peat surrounded by steep slopes and craggy outcrops.
 Bleaklow, a more rolling hill, has wave after wave of peat hags, looking for all its worth like a frozen brown sea, and it is mighty tough to walk over, but Kinder is on its own, a geographical landscape in miniature.
-The plateau is drained by a number of streams radiating out from its high point and they have shaped the plateau into a number of gentle shallow catchments so that to cross from one side to another you have to follow one of the streams up to the top of the moor before muddily picking your way through bogs to find a runnel draining in the direction that you want to go.
-But here’s the rub, these runnels grow into narrow channels growing deeper, cutting down into the peat, winding their way so that very quickly you lose your sense of direction.
+The plateau is drained by a number of streams that have shaped the plateau into a series of gentle shallow catchments.
+These streams radiate out from Kinder’s high point so that to cross the hill from one side to another you have to follow one of the streams up to the top of the moor before muddily picking your way through bogs to find a runnel draining in the direction that you want to go.
+But here’s the rub, these runnels grow into narrow channels, becoming deeper as they cut down into the peat, winding this way and that, so that very quickly you lose your sense of direction.
 The floors of these groughs, as they are called, may be sandy or may be a boggy quagmire, from where the only escape is to to scrabble up the peat bank to then slither down into the next inviting grough.